|Laboratory diagnosis||You are at

 Antibody tests are now becoming the most common test as laboratories can now readily obtain the test reagents, although they are expensive.
 A blood sample taken after a minimum of two weeks of illness is used.
 By measuring IgG antibodies to pertussis toxin it is possible to say whether it is likely the patient has had whooping cough with an accuracy of more than 90% provided there has been no pertussis immunization in the previous 12 months.
 There are variations on this antibody theme that are done in different parts of the world.
 Antibody tests can be done late in the illness and still show positive which is a big advantage.
 Note that it is not 100% accurate.
 A similar test can also be done on oral fluid, useful in children when blood testing can be a problem.

 In the United Kingdom a blood specimen from suspected cases should be sent to the local NHS laboratory requesting "pertussis antibodies".
-Results are obtained in about a week.
+Results are obtained in about a week but in practice it is more like two.
 It can be difficult to persuade doctors to do the test.
 In the UK there are clear guidelines that include testing any patient with a cough of more than 2 weeks duration that is paroxysmal.
 There are other circumstances described and the actions to be taken.
 The document can be seen at

 In the USA there is less likelihood that a doctor will refer to CDC guidelines as state health practices may predominate, and they are often conservative (euphemism for outdated).
 There is a CDC website page you might find useful.